Drive My Car (song): Recording

 "Drive My Car" was recorded on 13 October 1965 during the Beatles' first recording session to extend past midnight.
 McCartney worked closely with George Harrison on the basic rhythm track, the pair playing, in author Ian MacDonald's description, "similar riffing lines on bass and low guitar", respectively, as per Harrison's suggestion.
 Harrison had been listening to Otis Redding's "Respect" at the time and, as a result of this influence, "Drive My Car" contains more bottom end than previous Beatles recordings, mimicking the bass-heavy sound captured in Redding's Memphis studio; as Ian MacDonald points out, the bassline appears to be directly derived from the bassline of Redding's version of "Respect".
 Author Robert Rodriguez describes the track as an "overt R&B workout" and a rare example of the Beatles demonstrating their admiration of Stax and Motown artists on the mostly folk rock-oriented Rubber Soul.

 McCartney sang the main vocal part, giving it an energetic push that journalist Richie Unterberger calls "a commanding ... hard rock vocal".
 The vocal rides above a simple two-chord funk riff in the verse, and a much more complex chorus containing piano-driven jazz-style key modulations.
 McCartney overdubbed both the piano part and the slide guitar solo.
 The song opens with a bluesy riff played on two electric guitars, before the bass enters.
 This opening section was also overdubbed onto the basic track.
 According to musicologist Walter Everett, it provides an ametrical and "off-balance" introduction, "with its blue notes presaging what is to come".

+Release

+The song was not widely released as a single, although it did receive a release in a number of countries in Europe, Africa and Asia.
+It was also released as part of a 4-track EP.
+A Belgian release on Parlophone reached number one in its national chart (see below).